huycans/anki-deck-generator/readme.md

-# Anki Agent
+# Anki Deck Generator

-Anki Agent is a Python-based program that scrapes word definitions from WordReference, formats them into Anki-compatible flashcards, and saves them to a text file.
+Anki Deck Generator is a Python-based program that scrapes word definitions from WordReference, formats them into Anki-compatible flashcards, and saves them to a text file.
 The program consists of three main components:

 1. **`scraper.py`**: Scrapes word definitions from WordReference and saves them to a JSON file.
 2. **`generate_anki_cards.py`**: Converts the scraped definitions into Anki-compatible flashcards and saves them to a text file.